Blank mylar in both sheets and rolls can be used for cutting your own stencils and for may different uses.

 4. Must be able to be cleaned or be a few use stencil.

-5. Finally unless the stencil is being cut with a computer controlled machine, it needs to be transparent enough so that one can see a silhouete through it.
+5. Finally unless the stencil is being cut with a computer controlled machine, it needs to be transparent enough so that one can see contrast through it.

-The simplest and most common material is paper.
+Paper stencils are problematic: The simplest and most common material is paper.
 While usable paper has some fatal flaws.
 While easy to cut,it is even easier to tear.
-While OK for large lettering, fine stencilling is not posible as the smaller breaks will tear.
+While OK for large lettering, fine stencilling is not possible as the smaller breaks will tear.
 It if is not kept flat or rolled carefully it will fold or crinkle and lose its spatial integrity ( the art will not be in correct place.)
 It is hard to trace as it is generally too opaque.
 Unless it is coated it will absorb paint.
 Finally it is not cleanable.

 The thicker grades of mylar 7, 10 and 14 mil increase in durability, but are tougher to cut.
 These require either a hot knife, a commercial grade cutter, or an laser cutter.
 They also become milkier is they are thicker and 14 mil is difficult to trace cut.
 The also become somewhat stiffer.
 We do not recommend 14 mil for rounded surfaces.
 However these stencils can be cleaned and with proper care can last for hundreds of uses.